UPS Battery Lifecycle — SLA vs Lithium-Ion Myths & Facts

 - For large, multi-battery systems, replace all modules in the set at once

-Pitfalls to Avoid in 2025 (and Beyond)
+Pitfalls to Avoid

 - Ignoring the environment: Even the best batteries fail early if exposed to excess heat, humidity, or vibration.
 Predictable runtimes depend on stable conditions.